 20.B.1.
 Purpose - The Judicial Department will not tolerate, condone, or allow harassment by any employee of the Judicial Department, contract employees, volunteers, interns, judicial officers, customers, or any other individual conducting business at or with the Judicial Department.
 All employees are encouraged to report any violations of this policy.
-Supervisors are required to report any violations of this policy pursuant to the Complaint Procedure found at Rule 20.A.2.f.
+Supervisors are required to report any violations of this policy.